Page Reviewed / Updated - Aug. 2019

 2) Transaction Fees - each time the card is used, a small fee is added to the final purchase price.
 While these fees come at the consumer's expense, they are usually very minor and insignificant relative to the savings the discount drug cards generate.
 All discount drug cards have some sort of transaction fee.

-3) Information Sales - information about drug purchases and locations are collected when the card is used and is sold to marketers.
+3) Information Sales - information about drug purchases and locations are collected when the card is used and the information is sold to marketers.
 There are two types of information sales: personal and aggregate.

 Drug discount cards work independently of one's insurance.
 One either chooses to use their insurance card or their discount drug card.
 Both cards can be presented at the time of purchase and the consumer can choose to use whichever card provides the greater discount.
 Drug cards cannot be used in combination with insurance to lower the co-payments.